MetAILab/FengYuan-Weather/README.md

 [English](README.md) [中文](README_zh.md)

 # FengYuan-Weather
-FengYuan-Weather model utilizes data from past 12-hour as input to forecast surface and upper-air meteorological variables for the next 10 days at 6-hour intervals and a spatial resolution 0.25 degree, as shown in the table show.
+FengYuan-Weather model utilizes data from past 12-hour as input to forecast surface and upper-air meteorological variables for the next 10 days at 6-hour intervals and a spatial resolution 0.25 degree.
 This repository presents the inference code and pre-trained model of FengYuan-Weather, a deep learning-based weather forecasting model.

 ## Data Format